 There is one remaining 2017 deadline for Youth Structured Dialogue, on 4 October (Round 3) at 11am (UK time).

-Important note: for Key Action 3 Round 2, the European Commission is trialling an online application form, instead of the eForm, to improve functionality.
-We have produced guidance notes - version 3 (656 KB) to assist you in completing the form.
-If you have any further questions on the online application process, please contact us on 0161 957 7755.
-The online trial is only for Key Action 3.
+Important note: for Key Action 3 Round 2, the European Commission trialled an online application form, instead of the eForm, to improve functionality.
+Guidance notes – version 3 (656 KB) are still available to download for reference purposes.